GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/access-control-visitor-ip/docs/modules/access-control-visitor-ip/en.md

 # Access Control: Visitor IP

-Access Control rule "Visitor IP", to grant access to the selected schema elements based on the visitor coming from an allowed IP address.
+Grant access to the schema based on the visitor's IP address (Access Control extension is required).

 ## Description